 Booneville City Library

 (General John Paul McConnell Memorabilia Room).
-Displays of momentoes of Booneville native John Paul McConnell, Air Force Chief of Staff from 1965-1969.
-Collection includes medals, photos and other souvinirs.
+Displays of mementoes of Booneville native John Paul McConnell, Air Force Chief of Staff from 1965 to 1969.
+Collection includes medals, photos and other souvenirs.

 National Commemorative Site